 This is a list of all translation courses.
-For more information, see Translation.
+For more information, see Literary Translation.

 Continued training through translation exercises, discussion of translation works in progress; alternative strategies for translation projects.
-Prerequisites: TRNS:2179.
+Prerequisites: TRNS:3179.

 Workshop in translation from Japanese to English, with emphasis on literary translation; issues in theory and practice of translation; special features of Japanese as a source language for translation.
+Taught in Japanese.
 Corequisites: JPNS:3001, if not taken as a prerequisite.
 Same as JPNS:3201.